 4612.
 Report on enforcement and penalties applied.
-The director shall report to the board and the Legislature by January 1 of each year on the enforcement and penalties applied under this article.
+Notwithstanding Section 7550.5 of the Government Code, the director shall report to the board and the Legislature by January 1 of each year on the enforcement of, and the amount of penalties and fines imposed and collected pursuant to, this article, including, but not limited to, those penalties and fines imposed and collected pursuant to Sections 4601, 4601.1, and 4601.5.
 The report shall specifically identify the location and ownership of all properties where persons were cited for violations requiring corrective action by the department pursuant to Section 4607, the nature and cost of the corrective actions, and whether all related expenses incurred by the state have been reimbursed by the responsible party.